 Next, we explored seasonal variation in the regression of body mass per forearm across our three Malagasy species by calculating the residual of each individual’s observed mass in the data against that predicted from the exponential regression.
 This generated the equivalent of a body mass index metric for bats: individuals with positive mass:forearm residuals corresponded to those with higher masses than predicted by body size (broadly indicative of better nutritional conditions), while individuals with negative mass:forearm residuals corresponded to those with lower masses than predicted by body size (broadly indicative of poorer nutritional conditions).
 To assess seasonal variation in body condition, as represented by the mass:forearm residual, we last fit a generalized additive model (GAM), using the mgcv package in R (Wood 2001), to the seasonal time series of mass:forearm residual, separately across each discrete species-sex subset of the data.
 We modeled mass:forearm residual as the response variable predicted by day of year as a cyclic cubic (“cc”) spline, with the number of smoothing knots (“k”) fixed at seven, as recommended by the package author (Wood 2001).
 Cyclic cubic splines can be used to capture annual seasonality, as the seasonal smoother on January 1 is modeled as a continuation from December 31.

 Finally, we explored juvenile growth rates for forearm, tibia and ear across all three Malagasy fruit bat species, calculating the age in days since birth of each juvenile bat in our dataset with “day 0” set equal to the first date of an observed juvenile in the dataset for each species, as described above.
 We then fit another GAM to the resulting correlation of forearm length, tibia length and ear length with age in days, across the three species.
 We modeled the morphological metric (forearm, tibia, or ear length) as the response variable against the smoothing predictor of age in days, using a thinplate smoothing spline (“tp”) with the number of smoothing knots fixed again at seven.
-After fitting each model, we then calculated the age-varying derivative of each fitted curved using the ‘gratia’ package in R, in order to facilitate comparison of growth rates across different species and morphological features.
+After fitting each model, we then calculated the age-varying derivative of each fitted curved using the ‘gratia’ package in R to facilitate comparison of growth rates across different species and morphological features.

 Results